izzycode/Windows-Linux-Subsystem-Setup/README.md

 Voilà!
 You have a Linux Subsystem on Windows 👍🏼

 ## Things to keep in mind
-- Everytime we mention _Command Line_ it refers to the `bash` enabled PowerShell.
+- Every time we mention _Command Line_ it refers to the `bash` enabled PowerShell.
     ![Not PowerShell]()
     ![Yes bash enabled PowerShell]()